Singapore's Role for ASEAN's Portfolio Investment: Bilateral panel data

-In contrast to ASEAN, Figure \ref{fig:bin-OECD} shows that OECD has a strong tendency to invest in nearby countries.
-The US is a significant destination of both debt and equity investments for OECD but unlike for ASEAN it is in different bins for different members.
-In addition, we can see that China has become a significant equity investment destination for OECD, which is also located in different bins for different members.
-Note that the US is 14000-16000km away from most of ASEAN members while it is in varying distance away for different OECD members.
-China is 4000-6000km away from most of ASEAN members while it is too in varying distance away for different OECD members.
-This suggests that the tendency of ASEAN members to invest in faraway countries can largely be attributed to the dominance of the US as a destination for both debt and equity investments of ASEAN members.
-In addition, the significance of China as a destination for equity investment of ASEAN members should contribute to weaken the trend of ASEAN members to invest in equities issued in faraway countries.
+In contrast, OECD members have an inclination to invest in nearby countries in contrast to ASEAN members (see Figure \ref{fig:bin-OECD}).
+The US is a significant destination of both debt and equity investments for OECD members but unlike for ASEAN members it is in different bins for different members.
+In addition, we can see that China has become a significant equity investment destination for OECD members, which is also located in different bins for different members.
+This suggests that the inclination of ASEAN members to invest in distant countries can largely be attributed to the dominance of the US as a destination for both debt and equity investments.
+In addition, the significance of China as a destination for equity investment of ASEAN members should contribute to weaken the inclination of ASEAN members to invest in equity issued in distant countries.

+To reduce concerns about omitted variable bias we use bilateral and unilateral dummies capturing cultural factors, colonial relationships, the legal origin of countries, and the common currency provided by the CEPII database.
+The common language dummy takes the value 1 if reporting and counter-party countries share common official or primary language, otherwise 0.
+The common language share dummy takes value 1 if the countries share a common language spoken by at least 9\% of the population, otherwise 0.
+The colonial relationship dummy takes value 1 if countries are or were in a colonial relationship post 1945, otherwise 0.
+The common currency dummy takes value 1 if countries use a common currency, otherwise 0.
+The legal system dummies capture the historical origin of a country's laws.